participatoryml/participatoryml.github.io/index.md

 ## Overview

 The designers of a machine learning (ML) system typically have far more power over the system than the individuals who are ultimately impacted by the system and its decisions.
-Recommender platforms shape the users’ preferences; the individuals classified by a model often do not have means to contest a decision; and the data required by ML systems necessitates that the privacy of many yield to the design choices of a few.
+Recommender platforms shape the users' preferences; the individuals classified by a model often do not have means to contest a decision;

-Many sub-fields of ML are concerned with incorporating user feedback and preferences, including human-in-the-loop learning, mechanism design, and recommender systems.
-However, these sub-fields usually involve humans with the goal of better optimizing a centrally imposed objective.
-In response, our workshop aims to explore methods that, by design, enable and encourage the perspectives of those impacted by an ML system to shape the system and its decisions.
-We thus invite ML researchers to consider approaches for designing more *democratic, cooperative, and participatory ML systems.*
+and the data required by supervised ML systems necessitates that the privacy and labour of many yield to the design choices of a few.

-The fields of algorithmic fairness and human-centered ML often focus on *centralized* solutions, lending increasing power to system designers and deployers, and less to users and affected populations.
-In response to the growing social-science critique of the power imbalance present in the research, design, and deployment of ML systems, we wish to consider *a new set of technical formulations for the ML community* on the subject of more democratic, cooperative, and participatory ML systems.
+The fields of algorithmic fairness and human-centered ML often focus on centralized solutions, lending increasing power to system designers and operators, and less to users and affected populations.
+In response to the growing social-science critique of the power imbalance present in the research, design, and deployment of ML systems, we wish to consider a new set of technical formulations for the ML community on the subject of more democratic, cooperative, and participatory ML systems.

-Whereas several past workshops have been broadly concerned with societal issues of AI deployment, this workshop has a clearer technical goal: to address the power differentials embedded in ML systems.
-By involving affected populations in shaping the goals of the overall system, we hope to move beyond just tools for enabling human participation to a redesign of power dynamics.
+Our workshop aims to explore methods that, by design, enable and encourage the perspectives of those impacted by an ML system to shape the system and its decisions.
+By involving affected populations in shaping the goals of the overall system, we hope to move beyond just tools for enabling human participation and progress towards a redesign of power dynamics in AI systems.

 ### Topics